halfengineer28/demo/README.md

 # Demo

  demo for git and git hub

+/usr/bin/bash: line 1: wq: command not found
-i am learning how to use git and git hub
+    i am learning how to use git and git hub! hello adding more file